RoaringBitmap/CBitmapCompetition/README.md

 For example, we might have 200 sets.
 For each of these collections of sets, we do the following :

 -  We report the memory usage as best we can.
 Of course, data can always be compressed more or less aggressively to disk, but an important metric is how much RAM the bitmaps are using.
 It can be difficult to track every byte allocated, but we should do our best to get the memory usage within 1%.
+In C++, for STL containers, this can be done with a custom memory allocator that tracks memory allocation.
 -  Intersections between successive bitmaps, each time generating a new bitmap.
 Thus if there are 200 bitmaps, we generate 199 temporary bitmaps representing the intersection.
 We then query and check the cardinality of the each intermediate bitmap (by summing them up).
 -  Union between successive bitmaps, each time generating a new bitmap.
 We then query and check the cardinality of the result by summing them up.
 -  Finally, we compute the union of the whole set and check the cardinality of the result.
 This can be done in various ways.
 A basic way involves doing successive in-place unions which should be the default.
 In this instance, it is fair to avoid creating temporary bitmaps.